La Voz (Spanish TV series): Season 10: 2023

 The tenth season premiered on 15 September 2023.
 Antonio Orozco, Pablo López, and Luis Fonsi all returned as coaches from the previous season for their sixth, fifth and fourth season, respectively.
 Meanwhile, Laura Pausini was replaced by Malú, who returns after a one-season hiatus, for her seventh season on the panel.
 The winner of the tenth season was Elsa Tortonda from Team Fonsi.

 Season 11: 2024

 The eleventh season premiered on 13 September 2024.
 The coaching panel remained the same as the previous season for the first time in the history of the show.
 Malú, Antonio Orozco, Pablo López, and Luis Fonsi returned for their eighth, seventh, sixth, and fifth seasons, respectively.
 The winner of the eleventh season was Manuel Ayra from Team Antonio.

 Season 12: 2025

 The twelfth season premiered on 19 September 2025.
 The coaching panel consists of returning coaches Malú and Pablo López, who both return for their ninth and seventh seasons, respectively.
 Mika, who previously served as a coach on The Voice France and The Voice France All Stars, and Sebastián Yatra, who previously served as a coach on La Voz Kids, both debuted as coaches, replacing Antonio Orozco and Luis Fonsi, respectively.
+The winner of the twelfth season was Antía Pinal from Team Pablo.

+Season 13: 2026

+The thirteenth season premiered on 18 September 2026.
+The coaching panel consists of returning coaches Pablo López and Mika, who both return for their eighth and second seasons, respectively.
+Former coach Melendi returned after an eight-season hiatus, replacing Sebastián Yatra, and former La Voz Kids coach Lola Índigo debuted on the panel, replacing Malú.